strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/seo-logo.png"> SEO

 The Strapi SEO plugin is designed to improve your application SEO.
-Once installed, the plugin is available in the main navigation menu.
+Once installed, the plugin is available in the main navigation.
 The SEO plugin requires adding a shared component to Collection Types and Single Types.
 From the **SEO** link in the main navigation, a list of Collection Types and Single Types is available.
-The plugin allows for:
+The plugin allows:

-- importation of default Strapi seo and meta-social components
+- importing of default Strapi seo and meta-social components
-- manage the meta title, meta description, and preview the content
+- managing the meta title, meta description, and preview the content
-- manage social tags for Facebook and Twitter
+- managing social tags for Facebook and Twitter
-- SEO analysis of the application content
+- analyzing the SEO of the application content

 Please see the plugin documentation in the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-seo) for more details.